-During acute symptoms rest, activity restriction, ice application , acompression and elevation of part should be done.
+During acute symptoms rest, activity restriction, ice application, compression and elevation of the part should be done.

 NSAIDs may be used for relieving pain and decreasing inflammation.

-The patients with chronic politeus tendonitis need activity restriction for prolonged period.
-Steroid injections help to alleviate the symtoms.
+The patients with chronic popliteus tendonitis need activity restriction for a prolonged period.
+Steroid injections help to alleviate the symptoms.

-Acute period is followed by rehabiliatation which consists of flexibility exercises and strengthening exercises.
+The acute period is followed by rehabilitation which consists of flexibility exercises and strengthening exercises.